Page (servant): The decorative page

 Similarly, Oriental pages were periodically in fashion, e.g. in Napoleonic France since Bonaparte's conquest of Ottoman Egypt.

 Modern pages

 While the traditional pages are rare in the modern private workforce, US television network NBC's page program is a notable example of contemporary workplace pages.

+Pages exist in political contexts, such as US Senate pages, and the Canadian Senate Page Program and Canadian House of Commons Page Program.